vdsabev/overstate/README.md

 - [Follow me on Twitter](https://twitter.com/vdsabev) for updates and random thoughts

 ### Wait, I want to run this library on a potato, how big is it?
-Always going on about size, are you?
-Well, [the minified code](https://unpkg.com/derpy) is 1234 bytes, or 769 bytes gzipped.
-I hope you're happy.
+The [minified code](https://unpkg.com/derpy) is 1234 bytes, or 769 bytes gzipped.

-I think we all know why you're so obsessed with size though, and we're secretly laughing at you.

-### This code offends me and my cat
-Hey, this isn't a question!
-Don't you have something better to be upset about, like global puberty or senseless acts of violins?